METEO 3 Lesson 10 Images

 Text description of the climate models predict sea-level increases image.

 The image is a line graph depicting sea level changes over time, spanning from the year 1700 to 2100.
 The x-axis represents the year, while the y-axis represents sea level in meters.
-The graph shows a historical trend of sea level rise, with data represented by a blue line with a shaded purple area indicating uncertainty until around 2000.
+The graph shows a historical trend of sea level rise, with data represented by a purple line with a shaded light purple area indicating fluctuations until around 2000.
 Post-2000, the graph includes projections represented by two lines, one in red and one in blue, each with their respective shaded areas suggesting potential ranges of sea level increase.
-The red line shows a steeper increase compared to the blue line, indicating different projection scenarios.
+The red line shows a steeper increase compared to the blue line, indicating different projection scenarios, but still with an increasing trend.

 Credit: Intergovernmental Panel on Climate Change